 After studying this Recommendation, the Company considers that the fact that any Director, not only the Lead Independent Director, may exercise the powers conter nplated i in this Recommendation, ity on Non-Exe cutive Directors on the Board of Di rectors, this is sufficient to countera 35.
 The secretary of the board should especially ensure that the actions and decisions of the board follow the recommendations on good governance contained in the Code of Good Governance that are applicable to the company.
 Complies [ X ] Explanation [ ] 36.
-The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: a) a) The quality and effectiveness of the board's actions. b) b) The procedure and composition of its committees. c) c) Diversity in the composition and powers of the board. d) d) The performance by the chairman of the board and chief executive officer of their respective duties. e) e) The performance and contribution of each director, paying special attention to the heads of the different board committees.
+The full board should assess once a year and, where necessary, adopt an action plan to correct any deficiencies detected in respect of: a) The quality and effectiveness of the board's actions. b) b) The procedure and composition of its committees. c) c) Diversity in the composition and powers of the board. d) d) The performance by the chairman of the board and chief executive officer of their respective duties. e) e) The performance and contribution of each director, paying special attention to the heads of the different board committees.
 The different committees should be assessed based on the reports they submit to the Board and the Board will be assessed on the basis of the report it submits to the nomination committee.
 Every three years, the board will be assisted in this assessment by an external consultant, whose independence shall be checked by the nomination committee.
 The business relations that the consultant or any company in its group has with the company or any company in its group should be described in the Annual Corporate Governance Report.
-The p process and areas ass essed should also be desc ribed in the A annual Corporate Governance Report.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 37.
-When there is an executive committee, there should be at least two non-executive directors among the members, at least one of them being an independent director, and the secretary should be the secretary of the board.
-Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 38. med at all times of the bu ne executive committee and a ll board Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ]
+The p The process and areas assessed should also be described in the Annual Corporate Governance Report.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 37. , two non-executive directors a l be the secretary of the board mong the members, at least o ne Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 38. med at all times of the bu ne executive committee and a ll board Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ]